Expanding Capacity for an In-use EVS Disk

 Note

 If the expansion fails, technical support personnel will contact you and help you handle this error.
 Do not perform any operations on the disk before the technical support personnel contact you.
 If you require that the error be handled as soon as possible, contact our technical support personnel.
-The disk will no longer be charged after its status changes to Expansion failed.
+Disks whose capacities failed to be expanded are not billed.

-The operation method varies depending on the server OS.
+The operations vary depending on the server OS.